aasthakumar/CMPE-266-Project/README.md

     Specify the following policy for SNSPublishRole -- see the attached file (SNSPolicy).
 Replace the arn with sns topic arn and kinesis stream arn created in step 9 and 10.
     Specify the following policy for RekognitionIAM role using the attached file(RekognitionIAM).
 Replace the arn with kinesis stream arn created in step 10.

-    11. Finally create a lambda function - Use the attached file for code (Lambda)
+    12. Finally create a lambda function - Use the attached file for code (Lambda)

+# Start Application:

+    1. Create the kinesis video stream for webcam to connect to.
+Use the default settings to create one.

+    2. Create the video processor using the attached json file (stream.json).
+Add Kinesis video stream arn created in step 1, RekognitionVideoIAM created in step 11 of pre-req, and KinesisDataStreamArn created in step 10 of pre-req.

+    3.